• Share this on:

 Tip:

 • Visit the CBD website, as it provides a range of useful information on CBD and ABS.
-For example, the country profile function provides information about your country’s position on CBD and ABS, and about exporting from your country.
+For example, the country profile function provides information about your country’s position on CBD and ABS and about exporting from your country.

-What additional requirements do buyers often have?
+What additional requirements and certifications do buyers of avocado oil ask for?

 Tips: